UCF vs. Tulane NCAA Football Odds, Plays and Insights | November 6, 2021

 Tulane Stats and Trends

-- The Green Wave have been underdogs by 13 points or more four times this season and have covered the spread twice.
+- The Green Wave have covered the spread twice this season when underdogs by 13 points or more (in four chances).

 - Tulane's games this season have gone over the total in six out of eight opportunities (75%).